-- the target coordinates, if no blind offset is used, - the offset star coordinates, otherwise, within the accuracy of the VLT pointing (see below).
+The effect of all acquisition templates is first to point the telescope so that the coordinates at the center of rotation (located at x, y on the detector) match within the accuracy of the VLT pointing (see below).
 Once the telescope preset is done the target will fall close to pixel (x,y) = (430, 530).
 The centre of the non-obscured detector is roughly at (x,y) = (450, 512).
 The clear range in x is from pixel 20 to 880.
-For VISIR_spec_acq_MoveToSlit, the first acquisition images are obtained with the wide slit (14'') width).
+For VISIR_spec_acq_MoveToSlit, the first acquisition images are obtained with the wide slit (14'' width).